matterpoll/matterpoll/README.md

 If you want to define all answer options by yourself, type `/poll "Is Matterpoll great?"
 "Of course" "In any case" "Definitely"`- Note that the double quotes are required in this case.

-`/poll` show up interactive dialog for creating a poll.
+`/poll` show up a modal for creating a poll.

 ### Poll Settings